MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-tab.md

 :::image-end:::

-## View the position of an element in the accessibility tree
+## View the position of an element in the Accessibility Tree

 The [accessibility tree][MDNAccessibilityTree] is a subset of the DOM tree.
 The accessibility tree only contains elements from the DOM tree that are relevant and useful for displaying the contents of a page in a screen reader.

-Inspect the position of an element in the accessibility tree from the [Accessibility](#the-accessibility-tab) tab.
+Inspect the position of an element in the accessibility tree from the [Accessibility](#testing-accessibility-using-the-accessibility-tab) tab.

 :::image type="complex" source="../media/accessibility-elements-accessibility-tree.msft.png" alt-text="The Accessibility Tree section" lightbox="../media/accessibility-elements-accessibility-tree.msft.png":::
    The **Accessibility Tree** section